okansungur/CodeQuality/README.md

 By default SonarQube runs on port 9000.
 To change the default port, we should edit conf/sonar.priperties file.
 We can change the port to XXXX, by modifiying the line
 *sonar.web.port=9000*
-When you go to link localhost:9000 from your browser you will see SonarQube's login page.
+When you go to link localhost:9000, you will see SonarQube's login page.
 Default admin credentials are:

 - Login: admin